 |16.||Nikon D600||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50S and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the GFX 50S does not have a direct predecessor.
+Both the GFX 50S and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.